LazyTuba/completion-tracker/README.md

     var CompletionTracker = require('completion-tracker');

+### Instantiate tracker.

+    var trackster = new CompletionTracker(tagSpecs);

 ### Define specification for tracking 'posts' to a defined/labeled set of tags

-Let's assume we want to be notified when (3) three tasks - 'a', 'b', and 'c'
- - have completed.
+Let's assume we want to be notified when (3) three tasks - 'a', 'b', and 'c' - have completed.
 Since trackType is 'hold' by default so we can use a simple shorthand:

     tagSpecs = ['a', 'b', 'c'];